lotaris/jee-oauth/define-oauth-configuration.md

 ## Define OAuth client roles

-Define first the names for OAuth client role that you want to use in you application.
-This can to be a set of String constants.
+Define first the names for OAuth client roles that you want to use in you application.
+This can be a set of String constants.

 ```java
 	public static final String UNSECURE_CLIENT_ROLE = "UNSECURE_CLIENT";